 I want you to know that I have been in constant communication with our area clergy, the Erie County Health Department and our synodical representatives.
 Last evening upon arriving home I was met with the following message from our NWOS Bishop Daniel Beaudoin;

-“While I do not have the authority to compel, I am strongly suggesting that parishes suspend their in-person worship services through Palm Sunday (April 5).”
+“While I do not have the authority to compel, I am strongly suggesting that parishes suspend their in-person worship services through May 1st.”

 After further conversation with St. Paul’s Executive Council and President, Larry Riedy, and the leadership at Zion Lutheran Church, Huron (since we have joined together for mid-week and Holy Week worship) we will heed our bishop’s advice.
 ALL in-person worship services and activities have been suspended.
 We do this to protect one another, especially the most vulnerable.
-Although, the Recommendation is until April 5th, additional time may need to be added in the future.
+Although, the Recommendation is through May 1st, additional time may need to be added in the future.